zuri-training/Fetch_Metadata_Team82/README.md

 BY DEFAULT THE APP WILL RUN ON PORT 3000.
 TO CHANGE THE PORT:
 1. open the .env file: sudo nano .env
-2. add the PORT to the file: PORT = the free port you want to run the app on.
+2. add the PORT on a new line to the file: PORT = the free port you want to run the app on.